 peanuts grow underground, as opposed to nuts like walnuts, almonds, etc. that grow on trees.

-- A new study found that organic produce has no more vitamins and minerals than conventionally grown produce.
+- A new study found that organic produce has no more vitamins and

 - Cereal fiber (not fiber from fruits or vegetables), which is found in bran, whole wheat bread, whole wheat pasta, brown rice, seeds, barley, and other whole grains, can reduce the risk of cardiovascular disease.